Planning permission

 Sustainable Drainage - from 7 January 2019

-Before starting any work you are obliged to ensure that you have all necessary permissions as unauthorised development carried out without planning permission will be liable to enforcement action and subsequent prosecution by the council.
+Before starting any work you are obliged to ensure that you have all necessary permissions in place (including Building Regulations).
+Any unauthorised development carried out without planning permission could be liable to enforcement action and subsequent prosecution by the council.

 2. Pre-application advice